catrionamcdonald/catrionamcdonald.github.io/_pages/outreach.md

 **Pint of Science Volunteer**, University of Warwick, Coventry, UK (2019-2020)
 -----
 Volunteered to help organise the content for Pint of Science 2020.
 Was involved with choosing the presentors and organising the programme.
-Festival was cancelled due to covid-19.
+The in person festival was cancelled due to Covid-19, but I acted as a moderator for the Pint of Science Live Online event* Ctrl-Alt-Del: Are We Living In A Simulation?*.

 **SEPnet Outreach Ambassador**, Royal Holloway, University of London, UK (2017-2019)
 ------